Densaugeo/notes-public/Linux.md

-rsync -nv SOURCE DESTINATION               # Verbose dry run - see what rsync will do rsync -r SOURCE DESTINATION                # Recursive - on first run, copies folder (excluding metadata) rsync -rc --delete SOURCE DESTINATION      # -c for checksum and --delete ensure complete update rsync -nvr --delete SOURCE DESTINATION     # Check for changes by file sizes and modification times rsync -nvrc --delete SOURCE DESTINATION    # Check for changes by checksum
+rsync -nv SOURCE DESTINATION               # Verbose dry run - see what rsync will do rsync -r SOURCE DESTINATION                # Recursive - on first run, copies folder (excluding metadata) rsync -rc --delete SOURCE DESTINATION      # -c for checksum and --delete ensure complete update

+# These seem to only work sometimes?
+Better method: diff <(tree -sDC) ...
+rsync -nvr --delete SOURCE DESTINATION     # Check for changes by file sizes and modification times rsync -nvrc --delete SOURCE DESTINATION    # Check for changes by checksum
 ~~~